4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

   - Configuring ssh for host-guest communication
   - Transferring the image to the host machine via scp
 - Preparing installation media
+- Installing the system
 - Setting up the system
   - Creating a non-root user
-  - Ensuring everything is up-to-date
-  - Configuring dconf schemas
+  - Update
 - Additional resources

 ## Description